cpt-max/Docs/Build Requirements.md

 <br>

 <b>- Mac</b><br>
-Supported through DesktopGL, however the OpenGL version is currently limited to 2.1.
+Supported through DesktopGL, however, the OpenGL version is currently limited to 2.1.
 This limits you to shader model 2 and 3.
-The main reason for using this fork is to get shader model 4 and 5 support, rendering the Mac version almost useless in it's current state.<br>
+The main reason for using this fork is to get shader model 4 and 5 support, rendering the Mac version almost useless in its current state.<br>
 A higher OpenGL version (4.1) can be created by switching from the legacy to a core OpenGL context, but this causes follow-up problems that still need to be resolved.<br>
 Compute shaders won't be available through OpenGL at all, since MacOS doesn't support OpenGL 4.3.
 <br>